nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-one/index.md

 The parallelism was accomplished via goroutines.
 In order to ensure the all subject areas are fetched before the program exits, I used a [WaitGroup](https://golang.org/pkg/sync/#WaitGroup).
 I also ran into issues with the number of maximum concurrent connections that could be made at a time as a result of a limited amount of file descriptors on my computer; I fixed this with a [simple semaphore](http://www.golangpatterns.info/concurrency/semaphores), which in Go is implemented as a [channel](https://tour.golang.org/concurrency/2).

 If you've been paying close attention the the code, you may have noticed some references in the `SubjectArea` and `Course` structs to ids.
-Those will be relevant once we get to adding a database!
+Those will be relevant once I get to adding a database!
 For now, just know that it'll be important to know which course belongs to which subject area and the ids help us track that.

 #### Fetching the first page

 Now it was time to write the code to scrape the first page of a course.
 The general format of this web scraping was going to be fetch, parse, and return (and then save).
 Fetching seemed like the logical place to start.

 `FetchFirstPage` does exactly what the name implies: it makes a request for a subject area search result page, and returns a pointer to a goquery [Document](https://godoc.org/github.com/PuerkitoBio/goquery#Document), which will be used later to parse the page.
-The function is longer than the simple GET in `FetchSubjectAreas`, due to the fact that we add parameters to the URL.
+The function is longer than the simple GET in `FetchSubjectAreas` because of the need to add parameters to the URL.
 Other than that, though, it’s a fairly standard Go HTTP request.

 ```go
 func FetchFirstPage(subjectArea registrar.SubjectArea, term string) (*goquery.Document, error) {